 Laura spent her childhood between New York's Hudson Valley and the backwoods of Maine where most of her extended family still lives.
-After graduating high school she traded her horses for a bicycle and pedaled her way around Europe for the summer.
-While climbing the Alps in southern France, drivers would shout out “Pourquoi!?" (why?), and she would shout back, “Je ne sais pas!!”
+After graduating high school, she traded her horses for a bicycle and pedaled her way around Europe for the summer.
+While climbing the Alps in southern France, drivers would shout out “Pourquoi!?"
+(Why?), and she would shout back, “Je ne sais pas!!”
 (I don’t know!).
-Eventually she made her way to Colorado in 1994 to attend CU Boulder.
-As a university student, she enrolled in the Semester at Sea program and spent a semester sailing around the world.
-Amidst her onboard studies, she experienced Carnival in Brazil, crazy wind in Cape Town, South Africa, "lions and elephants and cheetahs, oh my!" in Kenya, having all five senses simultaneously bombarded in India, and camping along a river in Japan.
+Eventually she made her way to Colorado in 1994 to attend the University of Colorado Boulder.
+While a student, she enrolled in the Semester at Sea program and spent a term sailing around the world.
+During her onboard studies, she experienced Carnival in Brazil, crazy wind in Cape Town, South Africa, "lions and elephants and cheetahs, oh my!" in Kenya, had all five senses simultaneously bombarded in India, and camped along a river in Japan.
 She came away realizing there's no better way to learn about the world than to be immersed in it.
-That experience has, to this day, helped her keep her life in perspective and nurtured a positive attitude with every new adventure.
+That experience has, to this day, helped her keep life in perspective and nurtured a positive attitude with every new adventure.